tracy-codes/turn14-shopify-inventory/README.md

 I made this before Turn14.com released their REST API, but I feel this is still useful to those who do not have experience with APIs.

 ## Dependencies
-__Please note that this uses MySQL, but you can use whatever db you are comfortable with__
+__Please note that this uses MySQL, make sure you have that installed before installing dependencies but you can use whatever db you are comfortable with__
-1. Shopify
+1. Shopify __Use `pip install ShopifyAPI` if you aren't using MySQL__
 1. MySQL-python
 ### Installing Dependencies
 Simply run the following command: